The Ultimate Guide to Seattle’s Urban Villages

 - Force developers to include more affordable housing in their builds.

-There are many concerns regarding the effects these changes will have on the neighborhoods that are already there.
+There are many concerns regarding the effects these changes will have on the single-family neighborhoods that are already there.
 First of all, many long-time (and even some short-time) Seattle residents have acknowledged our inefficient public transportation.
 We don’t have a sophisticated subway system like many large cities do.
 Plus, our expanded light rail is still years away from the completion.

 On the other hand, these changes come with many benefits as well.
-For one, Urban Villages and Mandatory Housing Affordability are designed to create more, and cheaper, housing.
+For one, Urban Villages and Mandatory Housing Affordability are designed to create more—and cheaper—housing.
 For Millennials and people who don’t work in Seattle’s highly coveted tech-positions, this is crucial to maintaining a diverse city that’s friendly to more than just those making $200K+.

 Additionally, depending on where you live, these upzones have potential to increase property values as previously single-family-zoned properties are rezoned to multi-family ones.
 This provides current homeowners with the opportunity to make some cash and move on to the next stage of their life.
 We’ve had the opportunity to assist many homeowners with this transition, especially in the Shoreline area which is experiencing major zoning changes in the next few years.

 If you’d like to find out how much your property could be worth to a real estate investor, request an offer from our team today.
-We may provide you with a cash offer for your house and give you the chance to move on to the next stage of your journey.